LabChirp version 1.60

 If you want to slightly change something with your sound but you are not sure exactly what, you can use the Mutator.

-Click the Mutator button below the channel buttons to open the Mutator.
+Click the button below the channel buttons to open the Mutator.
 Adjust the sliders to determine how extreme the mutation of each element will be.

 You can apply the mutation to all enabled channels or only the selected channel.